LegedsDaD/LegedsDaD/README.md

 HE / HIM

 ## ⚡ Fun fact:
-1) I Believe I God but not in you.
+1) I Believe in almighty but not in you.
 2) I have strong brain but not better than your.
-3) Bad code I better than a person
+3) Bad code is better than a person
 -->